xjmusic/xjmusic-docs/content/getting-started/Instruments/How Craft Phases, Instrument Types, and Instrument Modes Interact/Mode Compatibility/_index.md

 +++
-title = "Craft Phases, Instrument Types, and available Instrument Modes"
+title = "How Craft Phases, Instrument Types, and Instrument Modes Interact"
 +++